SilkRose/Pony/stories/catch-me-fainting/catch-me-fainting.md

 # Catch me Fainting

+Pinkie caught me mid-dramatic faint, and held me tight as a bubbly *yay* escaped her.

+I recover from the encounter and look at her for answers.
+She doesn't say anything and sets me down gently onto my fainting couch.

+She simply smiles at me and goes about her way, like nothing had ever happened.

+***

 She caught me like it was just another thing she'd do.
 Like she was in love with me but I didn't know it yet.
 After a brief pause she gently laid me down onto the original target I had for my dramatic faint and she looked at me with a warm smile and wonder in her eyes.

 I was going to say something dramatic, but I was so shocked by everything that had happened that all I could do was stare in her eyes.
 After a few moments of staring in each other's eyes she trotted away like nothing had happened to do what she was doing before she caught me.
 A tinge of a blush snuck up on me, and I didn't know what to think.